anupn18/readme_lifesight/docs/METHODOLOGIES/lifesights-modeling-methodology/machine-learning-based-inference/adstock.md

 2. **Weibull PDF (Probability Density Function) Adstock**

 Each of these transformations offers different ways to model how the effects of advertising decay over time, depending on the nature of the ad campaign and the media channel.

+_Note : Lifesight uses adstock-ed modeling to understand the short-term impact of advertising.
+This short term impact is then converted to Immediate & Carryover_ For long term impact we perform Mediation Analysis.

 ***